hefestosjs/docs/README.md

 - page,
 - exclude,
 - excludeFromList

-In the example file "UserService.ts", AppError and ResponseUtils are used.

 An example of using AppError would be if a specific user was not found: